 Used Materials and Tutorial:

-To make our stepping stones we used ordinary concrete.
+To make our stepping stones we used ordinary cement.
 Just one of those big bags you can buy in a hardware store.
-You can start to work with it as soon as you mix it with some water.
+You can start to work with it as soon as you mix it with some water

 There are many types of concrete available.
 You should use one that contains very fine materials such as sand.
 Our concrete was a little too gritty, but it worked out well enough in the end.